sorke/ESP8266ArduinoIDE_AirSwitch/devices/DHT11/sketch/Readme.md

-Basic sketch that print temperature and humidity to serial
+Basic sketch that prints temperature and humidity to serial